Macedon93/mysite/content/about.md

 +++

 I'm a 27 year old jr Data Scientist & jr Data Engineer pursuing my masters in Data Science and Statistics.
+I currently work at TheOrthopedicReview as a Junior Data Engineer.

 My interests are primarily in statistical learning theory, probabilistic generative models, machine learning algorithms/optimization, data mining and database design.
-I'm currently trying to get my foot in the door for my first post bac job.

 I'm proficient in Python, R, and SQL.
 I'm most comfortable using R for statistical analyses and Python for training ML models.
 I'm currently